osgirl/AzureMLSI2018/README.md

 File Storage and CosmoDB.

 ## Custom System Components

+With the sole exception of the ML Training Data and ML Training Package, these components is distributed as a standard Python package built into a docker container and distributed through the Azure container service.
+This is because these components are pure Python
+and can take advantage of Python Setuptools for dependency management

 ### Training Data Set
 The demonstration training data set will consist of a set of images and accompanying metadata which will be either used to build the classifier system, classified by that